sharanushettar644/Demo-project-doc/README.md

 In this phase we installed Docker, Kubernetes , helmchat in Jumpbox.

 Created three different namespaces in Eks Cluster
-- Dev
-- Qa
-- Prod
+- Dev, Qa, Prod

--- We need three different namespaces beacause:
+1. We need three different namespaces beacause:

--- Dev environment is for developer Team.
+2. Dev environment is for developer Team.

--- And Qa environment is for Testing Team.
+3. And Qa environment is for Testing Team.

--- And Prod environment is for Production team .
+4. And Prod environment is for Production team .

 We got the project of Nodejs , We have clone the Project code from the Github and we wrote the Docker file.